 - Enter the path to pageant.exe followed by the path to your key file, for example:

 Note you will need to use quotes if either path contains spaces

 - When you click this shortcut, pageant will automatically load the key you specified.

 Optional: Multi-hop Connections (Connect to HPC Systems With One Command)

 It is possible to configure SSH keys to allow multi-hop connections using a single command.
 The method for doing this on Linux and Mac systems is outlined below.

 In order to allow multi-hop connections a config file needs to be made on the local computer.
 To begin create a file named config within the .ssh directory on the local computer.
 This file will specify the name of each host being connected to via multiple hops.
 An example config file is shown below:

-This config file would allow you to connect to the Itasca and Lab systems, via an intermediate connection to the login node (see the above diagram).
+This config file would allow you to connect to the Mesabi and Lab systems, via an intermediate connection to the login node (see the above diagram).
 SSH keys would be used to verify your identity.